France: Université Catholique de l'Ouest

 Students typically pay for study abroad through a combination of financial aid, personal funds, scholarships/grants and alternative loans.
 Early application for financial aid is strongly recommended.

-PARTNERSHIP GRANT: The Padnos International Center will be providing (2) $500 Partnership grants for the 2013-14 and 2014-2015 academic years (excludes summer).
+PARTNERSHIP GRANT: The Padnos International Center will be providing (2) $500 Partnership grants for students spending a semester or year at this partner.
 If more than two applicants apply for this program, decisions on awards will be made based on the strength of a student’s application and financial need.
 Students may be eligible for more than $500, but two applicants will receive a minimum of $500 in grant assistance.
 Decisions on awards will be made following the deadline for applications.

 Visit www.gvsu.edu/studyabroad/scholarships for additional information on grants and scholarships.